wp-plugins/pinpoll/readme.txt

 1. PINPOLL WordPress Widget - it's free!
 2. Activated widget in the plug-in section of WordPress
 3. Widget dragged to sidebar of the active theme, using a specific poll to be displayed
-4. Widget dragged to sidebar of the active theme, using a random poll from a specific category to be displayed
+4. Widget dragged to sidebar of the active theme, using random polls from a specific category to be displayed
 5. Settings of the Code Generator and code to be copied from textfield
 6. Code snippet is included in post
 7. Screenshot of polls displayed in a post and the sidebar